 Manage multiple Python versions in Linux using pyenv

-Last edited on 2024-01-21 Tagged under #python #programming #lmde #debian #linux
+Last edited on 2024-05-17 Tagged under #python #programming #lmde #debian #linux

 Using pyenv makes it easy to install and switch between multiple versions of Python on a Linux system.
 It also enables a clean separation between the Python installed by the system (required for its maintenance and to satisfy package dependencies), and other Python versions and libraries installed by the user.

-• Install pyenv for Debian Linux
+• Install pyenv on Linux Mint Debian Edition (LMDE)

 • Install the latest version of Python